robertorcosta/azure-docs.pt-br/articles/hdinsight/hdinsight-hadoop-access-yarn-app-logs-linux.md

     yarn logs -applicationId <application_id> -containerId <container_id> > containerlogs.txt
     ```

-## <a name="yarn-resourcemanager-ui"></a>interface `ResourceManager` do usuário do amYARN
+## <a name="yarn-resourcemanager-ui"></a>`ResourceManager`interface do usuário do AMYARN

-A interface `ResourceManager` do usuário do yarn é executada no cabeçalho do cluster.
+A `ResourceManager` interface do usuário do yarn é executada no cabeçalho do cluster.
 Ele é acessado por meio da interface do usuário do amAmbari Web.
 Execute as etapas a seguir para exibir os logs do YARN:

 1. No navegador da Web, navegue até `https://CLUSTERNAME.azurehdinsight.net`.
 Substitua CLUSTERNAME com o nome do cluster HDInsight.